KenKundert/avendesora/doc/advanced.rst

 secret, instead you say your knowledge is out of date.
 So you would say something like "I changed the password and then forgot it", or "The account is closed".
-To support this ruse, you must use the --seed (or -S) option to 'avendsora value' when generating your secret (secrets misdirection only works with generated passwords, not stored passwords).
+To support this ruse, you must use the --seed (or -S) option to 'avendesora value' when generating your secret (secrets misdirection only works with generated passwords, not stored passwords).
 This causes *Avendesora* to ask you for an additional seed at the time you request the secret.
 If you do not